pirsch-analytics/pirsch/README.md

 })
 ```

-Read the full documentation for more details.
+Read the full documentation for more details or check out [this](https://marvinblum.de/blog/how-i-built-my-website-using-emvi-as-a-headless-cms-RGaqOqK18w) article.

 ## Contribution